Funding and Support for Dance Artists

 The Arts Council England website also has information about other sources of funding, including a list of funding bodies, databases and directories.

 Artsadmin’s Artists’ Bursary Scheme

-The Deutsche Bank Awards for Creative Enterprise (DBACE)
+The Deutsche Bank Awards for Creative Entrepreneurs (DBACE)

 Regional Dance Agencies

 Dance agencies are organisations involved in dance development activity across a local area, region and, in some instances, nationally.
 They offer a range of professional development opportunities for dance artists.
 You can find a list of dance agencies on the One Dance UK website.
 It’s worth looking into what they each offer.